Rapptz/discord.py/docs/guide/interactions/checks.rst

 The :func:`@cooldown <.app_commands.checks.cooldown>` decorator takes 3 possible arguments:

-- The ``rate`` parameter first takes an integer value.
-This value is the number of usages that can be used within a time frame before the cooldown is activated.
+- The ``rate`` parameter first takes an :class:`int`, which determines the number of times a command can be used within a time frame before the cooldown is activated.
-- The ``per`` parameter then takes a float value.
-This is the number of seconds to wait for a cooldown once it has been activated.
+- The ``per`` parameter then takes a :class:`float` which determines the number of seconds to wait for a cooldown once it has been activated.
 - The third and final parameter, ``key``, can be used to specify what criteria are used for applying the cooldown.
-This is given as a function that takes a :class:`.Interaction` as an argument, and can be a coroutine.
+This is given as a function that takes a :class:`.Interaction` as an argument, and can return a coroutine.

 Now that we know what the parameters for a static cooldown are, let's take a closer look at the shown example:

 - The ``rate`` parameter is set to ``1``, so the cooldown will trigger every time the command is used.
 - The ``per`` parameter is set to ``5.0``, so the cooldown will lock the command for 5 seconds when it is used.
-- The ``key`` parameter has a ``lambda`` function which accepts the :class:`.Interaction`, and then returns a tuple for the :attr:`~.Interaction.guild_id` and :attr:`user.id <.Interaction.user>` values.
-This means that the cooldown will be put in effect for each user individually, in each server.
+- The ``key`` parameter has a ``lambda`` function which accepts the :class:`.Interaction`, and then returns a :class:`tuple` for the :attr:`~.Interaction.guild_id` and :attr:`user.id <.Interaction.user>` values.
+This means that the cooldown will be put in effect for each user individually, in each guild.

-Putting it all together: an individual user can use the command once every five seconds in any one guild.
+Putting it all together: an individual user can use the command once every 5 seconds per guild.
 This means that if they were to then proceed to use the command in another guild, the cooldown from the first guild would not be applied.

 .. note::

     By default, the "key" parameter will operate on the :class:`.User` level.
 So if no "key" parameter is specified, the cooldown will be applied per user, globally.
-Similarly, if the "key" parameter is set to "None", then the cooldown is considered a "global" cooldown for all users and guilds.
+Similarly, if the "key" parameter is set to ``None``, then the cooldown is considered a "global" cooldown for all users and guilds.

 Dynamic Cooldown
 ~~~~~~~~~~~~~~~~~